 - 1 can (11 ounces) Mexicorn, drained

 - 1. In a large saucepan, saute the squash, carrot, onion and cumin in oil for 10 minutes.
 Add garlic; cook 1 minute longer.
 Add 1-1/2 cups broth; bring to a boil.
 Reduce heat.
 Cover and simmer for 10-12 minutes or until vegetables are tender; cool slightly.

 - 2. Transfer mixture to a blender; add the tomatoes, cream cheese, basil, chipotle pepper and remaining broth.
 Cover and process for 1-2 minutes or until smooth.

 - 3. Return to the saucepan; stir in the beans, corn and spinach.
 Cook and stir until spinach is wilted and soup is heated through.
+If desired, sprinkle with fresh sage.
 Yield: 5 servings.

 1-1/3 cups equals 279 calories, 9 g fat (4 g saturated fat), 19 mg cholesterol, 1,097 mg sodium, 43 g carbohydrate, 10 g fiber, 10 g protein.

 © 2015 RDA Enthusiast Brands, LLC